Many people are under the misconception that travel has to be an expensive endeavor.

 This is especially true for Americans, as our way of life makes the seven day/three thousand dollar vacation the most common form of travel.
 And sure, if you look at travel as an expensive vacation, or as a flight back home for Thanksgiving, then yeah, you aren’t going to get your money’s worth.

 The reality is that travel can be CHEAPER than your day to day life.
 It really can.
-We have been traveling full time for over two years now, and our individual monthly budgets almost never exceed $1,000 USD.
+We have been traveling full time since 2014, and our individual monthly budgets almost never exceed $1,000 USD.
 That is less than the cost of rent alone, per person, in our home of New York City.

 So, how do we do it?